zhaochengbei/dema/README.md

 general:<br/>
-dema is a set of java nio network library，strong(and no leak)，high-performance and easy to use. it incloud dema-tcp and dema-http and dema-websocket three library.
+dema is a set of java network library，strong(and no leak)，high-performance and easy to use. it incloud dema-tcp and dema-http and dema-websocket three nio network server used librarys and a io network client use socketpool library.

-compare with netty:<br/>
+nio librarys compare with netty:<br/>
 when identical connection and packet send/receive,only pay 1/4 memory and 50% cpu,and not delay not leak.

 dema-tcp simple:<br/>